twr14152/go2run/ssh_client/README.md

 # ssh_client
 The goal of this SSH script is to use host and cmd files to change and validate device configuration.

-In the code you will add your login credentials and hostfile as parameters of the connect function in main.go.
+In the code you will add your login credentials and hostfile as parameters of the connect() function in main.go.

 You can call the hostfile what ever you want.
-It is neccesary to include the connecting port in the file.
+It is however neccesary to include the connecting port in the file.

 hostfile.txt
 - hostname:port
 - ip_address:port

 Main.go calls unique cmd files for each device using the following naming standard to determine the commands to apply to each device.